California Audubon's Watch List

 We often make trips to Sierra Valley in the spring, to see an amazing number of alpine meadow birds.
 The Feather River Land Trust is partnering with the Plumas Audubon Society to improve birder access to some of this area.
 Won't you help?
 A small donation would make an impact.
 Details here.

-An analysis by the National Audubon Society reveals that environmental threats are taking a toll on some of California's most beloved birds, including the Pintail (96% decline since 1967) and the Loggerhead Shrike (76%).
+An analysis by the National Audubon Society reveals that environmental threats are taking a toll on some of California's most beloved birds, including the Pintail (96% decline since 1967) and Loggerhead Shrike (76%).